chiroptical/slurm-bank/README.md

 1. Have you overdrawn your limit?
 If yes, email account manager, put hold on account
+    - Is the account above 50% of their limit?
+If yes, email account manager
     - Is the account above 90% of their limit?
 If yes, email account manager
 2. Has your proposal ended?
 If yes, email account manager, reset account to 10,000 units